sungsoo-ahn/2025/_posts/2025-04-28-Low-resource-language-translation.md

 However, this methodology has certain limitations.
 One significant challenge is the dependency on identifying a high-resource language that is linguistically similar to the target language.
 Additionally, building parallel corpora across multiple languages can be challenging due to limited data availability.
 In our experiments, we also observed that training data quality is crucial; ideally, the data should resemble the types of content on which the translations will be tested.

 The results from the expanded test set emphasize the importance of using a high-quality, diverse dataset for both fine-tuning and constructing ICL examples, as these factors critically influence the effectiveness of the methodology.

+todo: explain the limitations of BLEU score
+todo: explain the tokenization of languages in llm and unseen language and cocpets
+todo: explain how finetuning especially in PEFT is different from the pretraining. what layers does this change. why ICL will not be effective

 ***